 My little statue came to his wits and slowly backed away from the old couple, but no sooner did he turn around than he came face to face with a pair of spooky displays just about his height, laying menacingly in wait on either side of the candy display.
 They were remarkably realistic, the witch and the shriveled, warty nosed ghoul.
 It took a few minutes to get him to move past them.
 He looked at one, then the other, then across the aisle to freedom, clearly not certain which way was the safest out of the nightmare.
 I tried to convince him they weren’t real but he wouldn’t buy it.
 After a moment I nudged him close and pulled the pants back from the old ghoul to expose the plastic stand the flimsy costume hung on, but he dared not look.
 I puffed with self-congratulation when I finally persuaded him to touch the witch’s nose with one finger.
 “Look,” I said.
 “It’s a plant stand with fabric.
 They want $50.00 for this!”
-How to make him understand that no demons live in the grocery store?
+How to make him understand that the only evil here was on the price tag?